New Jersey Handgun Carry Permit Attorneys

 - Any person under the age of 18 years for a firearms purchaser identification card and to any person under the age of 21 years for a permit to purchase a handgun;

-- Any person where the issuance would not be in the interest of the public health, safety or welfare;
+- Any person where the issuance would not be in the interest of the public health, safety or welfare because the person is deemed to be devoid of the critical character of temperament to be safely entrusted with a firearm;

-- Any person who is subject to a restraining order issued pursuant to the “Prevention of Domestic Violence Act of 1991,” prohibiting the person from possessing any firearm;
+- Any person who is subject to or has violated a temporary or final restraining order issued pursuant to the “Prevention of Domestic Violence Act of 1991,” prohibiting the person from possessing any firearm, or a temporary or final restraining order issued in another jurisdiction that prevents his or her possession of a firearm;

 How Can You Demonstrate Familiarity with “Safe Handling?”